Install

 Start docker containers

-$ mkdir -p mergin_db # or wherever you set it to be
+$ mkdir -p mergin_db # database data directory

 Initialise database